OpenScienceLabs/grant-proposals/psf_proposal.md

     open science and programming languages like Python.

 - Regional Support
-    The remain funding would be used to maintain the the template updated and, if it is possible, add new features.
+    The remain funding would be used to maintain the template updated and, if it is possible, add new features.

 - Link to Code of Conduct *: https://opensciencelabs.org/guidelines/mentoring/en/coc/